jianfeiZhao/SQL_exercises/README.md

 WHERE deptno=30;

 ### 3. Basic SELECT structure
-SELECT --------<column list, expressions, literals>
+SELECT
-FROM ----------<table list>
+FROM
-WHERE ---------<filter conditions with AND/OR/NOT logical operators> GROUP BY ------<column list for aggregate functions COUNT/SUM/MIN/MAX/AVG etc.>
-HAVING --------<filter conditions for grouping results>
+WHERE
+GROUP BY
+HAVING
-ORDER BY ------<column list for sorting result set>
+ORDER BY
 (SELECT and FORM clause are mandatory, all other clauses are optional and to be used as required by query result)